Supplemental Nutrition Assistance Program (SNAP) formerly Food Stamps

 These allotments are meant to increase the household's SNAP benefit to the maximum benefit for that household's size.
 No additional action is needed as this will happen automatically.
 If the household is already receiving the maximum benefit, there will not be an emergency allotment disbursed.

-* Emergency SNAP benefits will continue for June.
-June's issuance of Emergency SNAP is scheduled for June 17, 2020. *
+* Emergency SNAP benefits will continue for May 2021.
+February's issuance of Emergency SNAP is scheduled for May 16, 2021. *

 Pandemic EBT: